ZennMachine/ZM-class-py/README.md

 # ZM-class-py

-## Python powered game project
+## Python powered Higher or Lower Game

 ---

-Apparently I'm meant to write about the game now, but I don't actually know what it is...
+The player is shown a card and then must guess whether the next card will be higher or lower.